 ADD: Attention Deficit Disorder

-Providing ADHD Testing and Treatment
+Providing ADHD Testing and Neurofeedback Training

 Attention Deficit Hyperactivity Disorder (ADHD) also known as Attention Deficit Disorder (ADD) are neurological disorders that affects children from the first months of their lives, through their school years and into adolescence and adulthood.
-The hallmarks of children and adults with ADHD are difficulties with attention, impulsivity and hyperactivity, which can be in varying proportions.
+The hallmarks of adults and children with ADHD are difficulties with attention, impulsivity and hyperactivity, which can be in varying proportions.
 Those that suffer from ADD and ADHD will display certain symptoms from an early age.
 ADHD in children is not always difficult to detect.
 Individuals with the disorder have difficulty paying attention, have a poor working memory, tend to act quickly without thinking things through, rarely learn from past mistakes and have trouble sitting still for lengthy periods.

 The onset of symptoms must occur before the age of seven and persist for six months or longer.
 In other words, a child cannot suddenly develop ADD; rather the signs must have been present for a relatively long time.
 No two individuals with ADD present exactly the same profile i.e. a child may have poor concentration and be impulsive without being hyperactive.
 Since there is no “gold standard” for testing ADHD (the diagnosis made is a differential diagnosis and one of exclusion) it is necessary to pay careful attention to the developmental history of the child and to the family medical history.
 ADD, attention deficit disorder, can also manifest in ADD anxiety, ADD depression and ADD hyperactivity.